avcoder/unit03-lesson09/slides.md

 ---

 # Group Exercises: Make rest of CRUD functionality
 (remainder of time)  Take 10 mins to develop just one of the CRUD functionalities.
-I'll take it up each 15 min interval.
+I'll take it up each 10 min interval.

 1. Implement the rest of the TODOs I listed in the comments (Cmd + Shift + F > search for 'todo').  (i.e. router, controller, handler ...)
-   - delete
+   - delete (Exercise #1 - 10 mins)
-   - create / post
+   - create / post (Exercise #2 - 10 mins)
-   - update / put
+   - update / put  (Exercise #3 - 10 mins)
    - Stretch goal : implement the search box to search by name or receipt id